Collaboration: building networks for faster action

 PRI

 The PRI also provides a framework for signatories to report their ESG progress.
-As a result, it has formed a proactive network of nearly 5,000 organisations joining forces to endorse the Principles and go on record with their responsible investment activities.
+As a result, it has formed a proactive network of more than 5,000 organisations joining forces to endorse the Principles and go on record with their responsible investment activities.
 The UKRF has been part of this network since 2015.

 The Paris Agreement in brief

-• Reduce greenhouse gas emissions to the extent that the temperature increase worldwide stays below 2°C above pre-industrial levels – and demonstrate efforts to aim below 1.5°C.
+- Reduce greenhouse gas emissions to the extent that the temperature increase worldwide stays below 2°C above pre-industrial levels – and demonstrate efforts to aim below 1.5°C.

-• Review and report on progress every five years.
+- Review and report on progress every five years.

-• Support developing countries financially to take climate change action.
+- Support developing countries financially to take climate change action.

 Through these requirements, the Paris Agreement aims to give countries a long-term framework and support network for reaching net zero.